 Here at Shackleford Pianos, we offer a world-class piano tuning and repair service designed to maintain and protect your valuable investment.

-We employ highly trained piano tuner technicians who are passionate about their craft and always look to produce the best possible work to keep your piano playing at it’s optimum performance level.
+We employ highly trained piano tuner technicians who are passionate about their craft and always look to produce the best possible tuning piano work to keep your piano playing at it’s optimum performance level.

 All modern pianos should be tuned to A440hz – International Concert pitch, this is the pitch that most modern musical instruments have been designed and constructed to best deliver their individual tone and volume.
 Pitch level can be likened to a language and all instruments can be said to be talking the same language if they're being played to the same pitch level.
 A good example is an orchestra or choir.
 If an orchestra or choir were to all play or sing at different pitch levels…. well it wouldn’t sound very good!